FrancesCoronel/personal-website-v3/site/content/adventures/2015-03-01-jeopardy-template.md

 ---
-title: "Jeopardy Template 📁"
+title: Jeopardy Template 📁
 date: 2015-03-01
 description: A free Jeopardy template you can use with Google Slides or Keynote.
 banner: https://i.imgur.com/8cFXnVj.jpg
 categories:
   - portfolio
 ---

 > These two templates can be used by anybody to create their own Jeopardy game.